aridjayarecipes/cutesrecipes.web.app/content/post/2479-recipe-of-super-quick-homemade-masoor-daal-soupdiet-soup.md

 1. Prepare 2 knorr cubes

 If you are following a medically restrictive diet, please consult your doctor or registered dietitian before preparing this recipe for personal consumption.
 Mong and masoor daal (soup). daal mong•daal masoor•garlic cloves• Red chilli powder•turmeric•Salt to taste•Cilantro leaves•Green Chillies for garnish.
-Masoor Daal Soup, packed with protein & nutrients is a wholesome comforting soup and is simple to prepare.
-(Be careful, don't do blending in very hot mixture).
-Strain the soup into another pan, Check seasoning & add salt, spices & butter.
+Masoor Daal Soup, packed with protein &amp; nutrients is a wholesome comforting soup and is simple to prepare.
+(Be careful, don&#39;t do blending in very hot mixture).
+Strain the soup into another pan, Check seasoning &amp; add salt, spices &amp; butter.

 <!--inarticleads2-->